 Please do not click the link.
 We advise that you delete the text and block the incoming number.

-Email Scam | The Good Guys
+Email Scams | The Good Guys

-Email Scam – “Configure your Nespresso Machine”
+Email Scams – “Configure your Nespresso Machine”

 Some customers have reported receiving an email asking them to click on a link to "Configure Nespresso Machine", in order to be sent a new product.
 The scam is makes reference to The Good Guys; Try, Review, Keep Program.